Bramble Scrub BNG Units

 Trusted by Developers and Landowners

-What are is Bramble Scrub?
+What is a Bramble Scrub?

 Bramble scrub is a dense scrub habitat dominated by bramble , typically forming thick thickets between 2 and 3 metres in height.
 It commonly occurs along woodland margins, grassland edges, road and rail embankments, brownfield land and other disturbed areas as part of natural vegetation succession.
 All bramble scrub parcels are also recorded as poor condition in the metric, regardless of their structure or species composition.